-Our professional development workshop will be held on the UConn main campus during three consecutive days in the summer of 2017 (details below).
-The workshop will offer curricular and technological resources underpinning the following NGSS Performance Expectations: The theme will be water, weaving in all three dimensions of the Next Generation Science Standards (NGSS) framework: core ideas, key practices, and cross-cutting concepts.
+NRCA's Teacher Professional Learning program (TPL) will be held on the UConn Storrs Campus during three consecutive days in August 2018 (details below).
+The theme will be water, weaving in all three dimensions of the Next Generation Science Standards (NGSS) framework: core ideas, key practices, and cross-cutting concepts.

 We’ll start at the global level but quickly bring the issues down to the regional and local scale.
-We’ll be in the classroom, but also visiting field sites around the campus that illustrate points about sustainability of water resources from both the quality and quantity angles.
+We’ll be in the classroom, but also carrying out field activities and field visits around the campus that illustrate points about sustainability of water resources from both the quality and quantity angles.

-If you have any questions, please feel free to contact: Laura Cisneros, NRCA Program Coordinator
+If you have any questions, please contact: Laura Cisneros, TPL Program Coordinator